TTOskar/10xCards/.ai/api-plan.md

      ```
    - **Response:** 201 Created with deck details.
    - **Errors:** 400 Bad Request if name exceeds 100 characters or description exceeds 1000 characters.
+   - **Business Logic:**
+     - Validate deck name and description length constraints.
+     - Associate the new deck with the correct user.

 3. **Update Deck**
    - **Method:** PUT or PATCH